sebiskus/SnakeGBA/README.md

 ### Known Issues

 - Fix seed generation
-- Background is pink (even though it looks cool)
+- Background is pink after the end of the game
 - Fix music loop

 **Note:** Source code comments are primarily in German.